Jbleezy/BO1-Reimagined/README.md

 ### Zipline (Sho No Numa)
 * Cost decreased from 1500 to 750
 * Cooldown time decreased from 40 seconds to 5 seconds
-* Hintstrings now show when the zipline is active and cooling down
+* Hintstrings now display when the zipline is active and cooling down
 * The zipline trigger near the hut can now be activated when the zipline is on either side

 ### Electric Traps (Der Riese)
 * Fixed a bug that caused the Trench Gun trap to turn on when opening the door to the teleporter room next to the Trench Gun room while still having the door for next tot the trap closed
-* Traps now show a hintstring when the power is on but the door is closed for them
+* Traps now display a hintstring when the power is on but the door is closed for them

 ### Teleporters (Der Riese)
 * Teleporters now kill zombies on any round